In search for effective ads, U.S. TV operators mine viewer data

 DirecTV said it keeps this data anonymous and in "aggregate form" so it does not invade its customers' privacy.

-Dish Network Inc (DISH.O) and cable providers Comcast Corp (CMCSA.O) and Cablevision Systems Corp CVC.N also let advertisers create "addressable" ads, using third-party data on demographics and buying patterns to aim for certain types of subscribers.
+Dish Network Inc and cable providers Comcast Corp and Cablevision Systems Corp also let advertisers create "addressable" ads, using third-party data on demographics and buying patterns to aim for certain types of subscribers.

 DirecTV and the other providers said they do not target ads based on the specific programs their customers are watching.